Red-engage logo

 • Day 6: Identify a common problem in the niche.
 Draft a "Zero-Click" value guide.

 • Day 7: Post your guide.
-Engage with every comment within the first hour (crucial for algorithm velocity).
+Engage with every comment within the first hour (key for algorithm velocity).

 • Day 8-10: Return to commenting.
 If your guide got traction, your karma is now high enough to bypass "new user" filters.